What is Aesthetic Intelligence?

 The $1 Million Aesthetic Intelligence Failure

-Then I learned about Carisa Janes, founder of Hourglass Cosmetics, who lost around $1 million when her beautifully designed foundation bottles had faulty pumps that frustrated customers.
-She had to pull over 10,000 units from Sephora shelves because the packaging experience was broken.
+We came across the story of Carisa Janes, founder of Hourglass Cosmetics, who lost nearly around $1 million when her beautifully designed foundation bottles failed because of faulty pumps.
+More than 10,000 units had to be pulled from Sephora shelves,- proof that when packaging fails, design fails.

-That's when I realized aesthetics aren't just about appearance; they're about the complete sensory experience design.
-This is where aesthetic intelligence meets sensory branding—creating moments that resonate beyond the visual.
+It was a clear reminder that aesthetics aren’t only about appearance; they’re about the entire sensory experience.
+This is where aesthetic intelligence meets sensory branding — creating moments that resonate beyond the visual.

 In her book, Pauline Brown's concept of aesthetic intelligence completely reframes how we should approach sensory experience in business.